The ACNC Annual Report 2021-22 provides an overview of the Commission's work in the 2021-22 financial year.

 Dr Martin Laverty

 Heather Watson is a specialist charity lawyer with experience across the not-for-profit sector.
-She holds a number of non-executive appointments across the charity sector including the Chair of Uniting NSW.ACT and the Epic Good Foundation, and a director of Uniting (Victoria and Tasmania), Australian Regional and Remote Community Services, and National Affordable Housing Consortium.
+She holds non-executive appointments with a number of charities including as Chair of Uniting NSW.ACT and the Epic Good Foundation, and a director of Uniting (Victoria and Tasmania), Australian Regional and Remote Community Services, and National Affordable Housing.

 Dr Susan Alberti AC